 There are many ways to get into and around London from Gatwick.
 Choose your method of transport from the helpful information below:

-Buses depart from Gatwick to London Victoria Station once per hour.
-The journey takes about 90 minutes and single tickets are available from £6.60.
+Buses depart from Gatwick to London Victoria Coach Station once per hour.
+The journey takes about 90 to 120 minutes and single tickets are available from £6.50.

-To make sure you dont miss your plane, National Express advise that you plan ot arrive at the airport 1 hour before check-in.
-You are able ot take your luggage on the coach, however, as with airline travel there is a 20kg weight limit.
+To make sure you don't miss your plane, National Express advise that you plan to arrive at the airport 1 hour before check-in.
+You are able to take your luggage on the coach; however, as with airline travel there is a 20kg weight limit.